 Strategists at heart and analysts by mind, a business analyst evaluates a company’s processes and analyses industry trends and markets.
 Business analysts process enormous amounts of data and scout opportunities to improve business revenue and growth.
 Common job titles held are business intelligence (BI) developers and business consultants.
 Processing this data requires a BI developer to have advanced skills in BI analytic tools and programming skills.

 Clinical data managers unite healthcare training with mathematics, programming, computer science, and statistics.
-Similar to the other fields, data collection to data governance and data integrity across clinical trials and research, clinical data managers actively assimilate, analyze and predict medical industry trends.
+Similar to the other fields, from data collection to data governance and data integrity across clinical trials and research, clinical data managers actively assimilate, analyse and predict medical industry trends.

 Data science is a thriving career option and opens plenty of job roles for those choosing science careers.
 Therefore, senior professionals with a bachelor’s or master’s degree in computer engineering can easily consider building their careers in data science, by upskilling and reskilling through online data science programs.

-You can also learn to extract actionable insights from complex data to inform your business decisions by taking an online course in data science with Emeritus.
+You can also learn to extract actionable insights from complex data to inform your business decisions by taking online courses in data science with Emeritus India.